mdavids/rfc/content/draft-davids-forsalereg-04.md

 ~~~

 # Operational Guidelines {#guidelines}
 DNS wildcards interact poorly with underscored names.
-And even though wildcards
+Although the use of  wildcards
-are NOT RECOMMENDED, they can still occur.
-Therefore assumptions about
+is  NOT RECOMMENDED, they may still be encountered in practice.
+Therefore,
-the content of "\_for-sale" TXT records should be made with caution.
+any  assumptions about the content of "\_for-sale" TXT records should be made with caution.

-For example, some operators use wildcards to enforce a "v=spf1 -all"
+For instance, some operators configure wildcards to return a fixed "v=spf1 -all"
-response for every subdomain.
-Obvisously, there is a reasonable change
-that the existence of a "\_for-sale" TXT record with such content is not for
+TXT record for all subdomains.
+In such cases, the presence of a "\_for-sale" TXT record
-sale, but in some cases it is more diffcult.
+containing this content does not indicate that the domain is actually for sale.

+In other cases, distinguishing intent can be more difficult.

-It's possible to circumvent this issue completely by adding a "\_for-sale" leaf node of a
+This issue can be completely circumvented by adding a "\_for-sale" leaf node with a
-different RR type, meaning anything but TXT.
-This will prevent a wildcard
-response for TXT RR type queries.
+different resource record (RR) type—anything other than TXT.
+This prevents wildcard responses for TXT queries.

 For example: